GregorBiswanger/CrossPlatformBlogCom/_posts/2017-01-27-visual-studio-code-nodejs-with-typescript-and-debugging.md

 With the `listen` function, the current web server is activated for the defined port.
 That’s it!

 ## Start the TypeScript compiler with Visual Studio Code
 The TypeScript file was written, but a JavaScript file is needed to run it.
-The key combination `[Ctrl] + [b]` prompts Visual Studio code to build the project.
+The key combination `[Ctrl] + [Shift] + [b]` prompts Visual Studio Code to build the project.
 Alternatively, you can open the command line with `[F1]` and type `Build`.
 Now Visual Studio Code does not know what exactly it should do.
 So it will ask you, what exactly you want.
 We choose `TypeScript - tsconfig.json` here.

 <figure>
 	<a href="/images/02/vscode-no-task-runner-configured.jpg"><img src="/images/02/vscode-no-task-runner-configured.jpg" alt="Visual Studio Code - No task runner configured"></a>